AyanoTheFoxy/Love2d-mobile-console/README.md

 - sample of use
 - haven't external dependences
 - have a list of commands to use
+- text colors included

 # How to use
-To use the console you need download the code and put it in your program, using the love2d do like
+To use the console you need download the code and put it in your program, using the love2d making like

 ```lua
 function love.load()